WolfgangMehner/vim-plugins/bash-support/README.md

 RELEASE NOTES
 ================================================================================

-RELEASE NOTES FOR VERSION 4.3
+RELEASE NOTES FOR VERSION 4.4pre
 ----------------------------------------------------------------------
-- Add 'g:BASH_CustomTemplateFile'.
+- Add shell options and variables for BASH Version 4.4.
+- The templates which are inserted into new files as file skeletons can be specified in the templates library, via the property:
+    Bash::FileSkeleton::Script
+- Add configuration variable 'g:BASH_Ctrl_j' to control the creation of the Ctrl+J map.
-- Add template personalization file and setup wizard.
+- New and reworked templates.
-- Change the way lines of code are turned into comments (insert no space after the hash).
-- Change the map for 'comment -> code' to '\co' for consistency with the other plug-ins.
-The old map '\cu' still works, however.
 - Minor corrections and improvements.

 RELEASE NOTES FOR OLDER VERSIONS